13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 Miro wireframing

 Miro is a cloud-based platform that enables teams to collaborate in real time from anywhere in the world.
-With its intuitive interface and a wide range of online collaboration tools, Miro makes it easy for teams to collaborate on projects, brainstorm ideas, and organize workflows.
+With its intuitive interface and a wide range of collaboration features, Miro makes it easy for teams to collaborate on projects, brainstorm ideas, and organize workflows.

 Users can create and edit boards, add sticky notes, images, videos, and other multimedia content, and share them with team members for feedback and collaboration.
 Miro also offers integrations with apps like Slack, Jira, Trello, and Google Drive, making it a versatile tool for remote teams.